-Amazon is full of book marketing tools for you as an indie author.
-And, although I often talk about book page optimization, your Amazon Author Central page probably needs some attention too.
-Because, when was the last time you gave it some love?
 For most indie authors, the answer is “not recently.”
-And, if you haven’t set it up yet, you aren’t alone, but you’ll want to take the time to do so now.
+And, if you haven’t set it up yet, you aren’t alone, but you’ll want to take the time to do it today.

-Because your Amazon Author Central page is possibly Amazon’s best book marketing tool for indie authors.
-It’s your very own landing page (or website), and you should treat it that way.
+Because your Author Central page is possibly Amazon’s best book marketing tool for indie authors.
+It’s your very own landing page, it represents you as an author, which is really critical, and you should treat it that way.

-The first thing every indie author must know is that you already have an Amazon Author Central.
+The first thing every author must know is that you already have an Author Central page.
 It doesn’t matter when or what you published.
 Once you claim your page, it will appear with a list of your books when someone searches your name on Amazon.

 If you haven’t claimed your page, or aren’t sure how, it’s pretty easy to do, so take a few minutes to do it now.

 And if you’re traditionally published, and your publisher has been updating your page, now is a good time to see what enhancements they’ve made.
-It’s also a good opportunity to see what pieces you can add.
+It’s also a good opportunity to see what they may have missed.

 Amazon will double-check your entries for accuracy.
 Once they do, you’ll find a library of your books on your Author Central page.

 Take a look at this standard Amazon author page:

 As you can see, this author has added her bio, listed her books, and has book detail pages, which we’ll discuss shortly.

 This works for both print and eBooks.
 Basically, any book you have on Amazon can be added to your Author Central page.
 It’s worth noting that you can program your author page to show your recent blog posts.
 I’ll go into more detail on this in a minute.